Getting Married in Sweden: A Step-by-Step Guide

-Getting married in Stockholm has been our plan since I moved here.
+Getting married in Sweden has been our plan since I moved here.
 Miguel and I didn’t plan on having a big celebration, so the first thing that came to our mind was to get married in Stockholm City Hall.

 You can get married in Sweden even though neither of you is Swedish.
 The process of getting the requirements will only differ depending on your ties with Sweden:

 - Both are registered in Sweden.

 - One of you is registered in Sweden.